Sony Xperia L review

-At the time of writing the 8GB Moto G is just £128.
-It is better than the Xperia L in just about every way.
+The Sony Xperia L may have once been a great value phone, but now the new Moto G is available for just £145 SIM-free, the Xperia L simply can't compete.
+Motorola's ludicrously good Android handset has blown all other budget phones out the water and few others have come close to providing a worthy rival.
+It's better than the Xperia L in just about every way.
 It has a higher resolution screen, a faster processor and better battery life.
-The camera on the Xperia L is excellent and certainly betters the mediocre snapper on the Moto G, but that's not enough to make it worth the money.
+The camera on the Xperia L is excellent, but that's not enough to make it worth the money.
 Unless you have an unfounded hatred of all things Motorola, then you'd be foolish not to buy the Moto G over the Xperia L.

 The final nail in the coffin is the operating system.
-The Xperia L has recently been updated to Android 4.3 Jelly Bean, but the Moto G is one-step ahead, with the Moto G now coming with Android 4.4.2 KitKat.
+The Xperia L has recently been updated to Android 4.3 Jelly Bean, but the Moto G is one-step ahead, with the Moto G now coming with Android 4.4.4 KitKat and a guaranteed upgrade to Android Lollipop.
 The latest version of Android is hugely impressive and brings the operating system bang up to date with an easier to use interface and features such as Google Now.